chaoss/grimoirelab-tutorial/gelk/kidash.md

   --import /tmp/dashboard-git.json
 ```

-This will restore all elements in the file, overwritting, if needed, elements with the same name in the corresponding Kibana instance (in fact, in the corresponding ElasticSearch `.kibana` index).
+This will restore all elements in the file, overwriting, if needed, elements with the same name in the corresponding Kibana instance (in fact, in the corresponding ElasticSearch `.kibana` index).
 Therefore, beware: restoring a JSON file with kidash may destroy your elements, because they may be overwritten by others in the file.
 Remember to backup before running the command.

 ### Other options